KellanClark/yobemaG/README.md

 Gameboy spelled backwards because that makes about as much sense as my code.
 A crappy WIP Gameboy emulator.
 A simple Gameboy emulator I'm trying to write.
-Im not even trying to make this cross platform right now, so don't even try on a non Linux computer.
+I'm not even trying to make this cross platform right now, so don't even attempt to run this on a non Linux computer.

 ## Requirements
 * Any modern 64 bit linux distribution (may work on 32 bit but not tested)